This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 A crockpot sloppy joe served up on a plate stuffed inside a sesame seed bun.

 Crockpot meals are my go-to on busy days.
-My healthy Crockpot Buffalo Chicken and savory Crockpot Beef Stew are on repeat in my household!
-Recently, I made Shredded Chicken Sloppy Joes in my slow cooker, and they turned out fantastic.
+My healthy pulled buffalo chicken recipe and savory crockpot beef stew are on repeat in my household!
+Recently, I made pulled chicken sloppy Joes in my slow cooker, and they turned out fantastic.

 They were such a hit with everyone, that it really inspired me to try another version of the recipe, using ground turkey.
 And that’s what I did!